experience-experiments/generate-pdf/README.md

 }
 ````

 To clarify, the return values of `layout`, `header` and `footer` should be strings populated with valid HTML. *At least* the layout method should return valid HTML.
 Otherwise, the `node-html-pdf` package will explode.
-Honestly.
-It will.

 Inside these methods, you can do whatever you like to generate that HTML.
 Each method is passed the parameters object so that you have access to any `readFace` data or `hogan` templates.

-Similarly, you can render React components with `ReactDOMServer.renderToString()`.
-Remember: it's Promises all the way down, so you can return another Promise as long as that eventually returns the appropriate object or string value.
+Similarly, you can render React components as described in the **React + Redux section**.
+Remember: it's Promises all the way down, so you can return another Promise as long as it eventually returns the appropriate object or string.

+For the PDF header and footer we recommend you implement stateless components.

+For the PDF layout you might prefer to expose your rendering mechanism with a Promise.

 ## The PDF

-It's a Buffer instance.
-You can drop it into the `send` method of an Express response:
+The PDF is a Buffer instance.
+You can pass it into the `send` method of an Express response:

 ```
 const configuration = {}